-Take advantage of the Amazon reviews so can read about other buyers experiences with a product before you buy.
-Reviewers will give you the answers to questions you may not have thought of – here’s an example of a Gaiam yoga review options (yes, you can check even for reviews that contain the keyword ‘smell’):
+Take advantage of the Amazon reviews and read about other buyers experiences before you buy.
+Reviewers will give you the answers to questions you may not have thought of – here’s an example of a yoga review options (yes, you can check even for reviews that contain the keyword ‘smell’):

 Cleaning your mat